Giselle556/budget-tracker/README.md

 # Description

-App that allows you to monito your funds, with this app you will be able to add and subtract funds; with a visual aid of a graph to demonstrate the movement of your finds.
+App that allows you to monito your funds, with this app you will be able to add and subtract funds; with a visual aid of a graph to demonstrate the movement of your funds.

 # Technology
 * JavaScript